tmswfrk/bicycle-water-cooler/content/travel/France/Nice_2022/index.md

  * Total Elevation: 3530 feet / 1076 meters

 // International border biking, no big deal
+// found out about this from a contact on IG
 // coast of Italy felt different
 // sandwich at shop with bike rider names
 // came back along San Remo route